simonbshelley/Convolver/README.md

 Convolver
 =========

-Code written in C++ to convolve one sound file with another and return the result as a new sound file
+Convolves one sound file with another using circular convolution and returns the result as a new sound file.